emilydumas/manifoldball/README.for-downloadable-zip.txt

 Download the ZIP archive containing the Manifold Ball technical preview application.
-Extract the ZIP file, and then run the appropriate executable:
+Extract the ZIP file, and then run the EXE file.

-32-bit windows users, run "manifoldball-pre-alpha-0317-32bit.exe"
+For 32-bit windows users, the executable will be called: manifoldball-pre-alpha-0317-32bit.exe

-64-bit windows users, run "manifoldball-pre-alpha-0317-64bit.exe"
+For 64-bit windows users, the executable will be called: manifoldball-pre-alpha-0317-64bit.exe

 Put on the Oculus headset, dismiss the Health & Safety Warning if necessary, and you will be presented with the main menu.